NexPlayer/Android-SDK/advanced.md

     The application must implement this interface in order to receive onPauseComplete events from NexVideoView.
 - `interface OnPreparedListener`

-    The application must implement this interface in order to receive NexVideoView events when NexPlayer™ is ready for the playback.
+    The application must implement this interface in order to receive NexVideoView events when NexPlayer is ready for the playback.
 - `interface OnResumeCompleteListener`